Kesariya Balam Aavo Hamare Des: Plot

 Ranveer's father was killed by his evil nephew Deep (Mahesh Shetty), who wanted to take over the family's assets.
 Deep, his mother and maternal uncle go on plotting against Ranveer, Rasal and Rukmi.
 Only Rukmi knows the truth, but nobody believes her.
 After some time, Deep attacks Ranveer, who falls off a cliff and is believed dead.
 Rasal learns that she is pregnant again.
 Ranveer is rescued by some hermits but loses his memory.
 He meets Rukmi at the hermitage where he is recovering.
 Rukmi does not tell him who he is, because Deep is still trying to kill him.
-Now, Ranveer falls deeply in love with Rukmi and offers to marry her.
+Ranveer falls deeply in love with Rukmi and offers to marry her.
 When his family finds him at the hermitage, he insists on taking Rukmi home with him.
 Rasal and her in-laws start hating Rukmi because they think she has taken advantage of Ranveer's condition.
 Gheesu tells Ranveer all about his past life with Rukmi.
 Ranveer is filled with regret for having treated Rukmi badly and now gives her all due privileges as his wife.

 Some time later, Rasal's former lover Vikram returns from war, having lost a leg.
 Ranveer proposes a marriage between Vikram and Rasal.
 Initially, everyone is outraged, but Ranveer convinces them all.
 Even Rasal, after great hesitation, agrees.
 Soon after Vikram and Rasal marry, she gives birth to her and Ranveer's son.
 Reluctantly, she leaves the baby boy with Rukmi and goes away with Vikram.
 The child is named Govind.
 Rukmi promises that she will never have any children of her own, so that Govind remains the sole centre of her attention.
 Four years later, Vikram and Rasal join Rukmi and Ranveer to celebrate Govind's birthday.
 The evil Deep tries to harm Ranveer and Govind.
 However, by now, Ranveer has recovered his memory and realized the truth about his cousin.
 He foils Deep's attempt.
 Deep is shot dead by his own father.
 Rasal and Dhapu ask for Rukmi's forgiveness.
 The families are happily reunited and Rukmi's patience is rewarded.